bartelink/ErikSchierboom.github.io/_drafts/2014-09-04-numbers-and-culture.md

 double number = double.Parse(numberString, new CultureInfo("en"));
 {% endhighlight %}

 Unfortunately, you would be wrong.
-This code can still throw a `FormatException` on some systems, and here's why.
-The problem is that cultures are not fixed; they are subject to user modification or by updates to the .NET framework or operating system.
-Even though you expect the English culture to use the `"."` string as its decimal separator, it *might* have a different value.
-The above example could run fine on your system, but crash on a system where the English culture was modified.
+The problem is that cultures are not fixed; they are subject to user modification and updates to the .NET framework or operating system.
+On systems where the decimal separator for the English culture was changed, the above code would throw a `FormatException`.

 Luckily, the .NET framework contains a predefined culture that is almost identical to the English culture but is *not* subject to modification.
 This culture is known as the *invariant* culture, and can be used through the [`CultureInfo.InvariantCulture`](http://msdn.microsoft.com/en-us/library/system.globalization.cultureinfo.invariantculture\(v=vs.110\).aspx) property.